After final debate, Obama says election comes down to trust

 Obama campaign officials say their efforts to encourage supporters to vote early are locking in their advantage among minorities, younger voters and those who less reliably participate in elections.

 "The Romney campaign has bet that young people and minorities won't turn out.
-The early voting is proving the folly of that gamble," Obama campaign manger Jim Messina said on a conference call.
+The early voting is proving the folly of that gamble," Obama campaign manager Jim Messina said on a conference call.

 Obama supporters say they have expected a close race all along, given the polarized electorate and the sluggish economy.